Ai Coding Tools

 Prerequisites

-1. GitHub Account: You need an active GitHub account to use Copilot.
+1. GitHub Account: You need an account to use Copilot.

-3. Copilot Extension: Download and install the GitHub Copilot extension from the VS Code marketplace.
+3. Copilot Extension: Add the GitHub Copilot extension to your editor.

 Step-by-Step Setup